-Jews and Gentiles are Slaughtered by the Romans
+Jews and Gentiles are Slaughtered

-For the ones left near starvation, we can hardly imagine the terror that rained down on them in their weakened state.
-In obeying the Words of the Lord the Christians who listened escaped before the Roman attack.
+For the ones left in Jerusalem who were near starvation, we can hardly imagine the terror that rained down on them in their weakened state.
+In obeying the Words of the Lord, the Christians who listened escaped before the Roman attack.
 What a tremendous prophecy of the Lord Jesus Christ.

 According to Eusebius (Book III, 5.1), they fled to the mountains of Pella in Perea.
 No Christians were killed in the siege because of their following the instructions we read from our Lord in the book of Luke.
-The prophet Zechariah recorded God's predictions regarding this troubled city:
+The letter distributed to the home churches in Asia minor.

 "Behold, I will make Jerusalem a cup of trembling unto all the people round about when they shall be in the siege both against Judah and against Jerusalem.
-And in that day will I make Jerusalem a burdensome stone for all people: all that burden themselves with it shall be torn in pieces, though all the people of the earth be gathered together against it.”
-(Zechariah 12.2, 3)
+And in that day will I make Jerusalem a burdensome stone for all people: all that burden themselves with it shall be torn in pieces, though all the people of the earth be gathered together against it." (see Zechariah 12.2, 3)

-It is no longer part of any trade route and has no geopolitical significance either.
+It is no longer part of any trade route and has no geopolitical relevance either.
 It is God's footstool.
 It's only cultural significance is a small few millions of Jewish people who regard it as their capital.

 The Mount ot Olives

 Titus Becomes An Instrument of God's Wrath?

-When the Roman tax revenues became low, he seized silver from the Jewish temple.
+When the Roman tax revenues became low, he seized silver from the Jewish Temple.
 As the uproar against Florus grew, in A.D.
-66, he sent troops into Jerusalem who massacred 3,600.
+66, he sent troops into Jerusalem, who massacred 3,600.

-The Jewish Revolt thus began and the Romans met a bitter end at Masada, a large chunk of rock overlooking the Dead Sea.
+The Jewish Revolt thus began, and the Romans met a bitter end of it at Masada, a large chunk of rock overlooking the Dead Sea.
 The Romans thought they had built a virtually impregnable fortress there.

 Yet the atrocities of Florus inspired some crazy Zealots to attack Masada.
 Amazingly, they won, slaughtering the Roman Army there.
-Things were looking up but wait.
-The temple captain in Jerusalem showing solidarity with the revolt by stopping the daily sacrifices to Caesar.
-This caused an uproar all over the city of Jerusalem.
-Jews in a frenzy started expelling and even killing the Roman guards in the city.
+Things were looking up, but wait.
+The temple captain in Jerusalem is showing solidarity with the Revolt by stopping the daily sacrifices to Caesar.

+An uproar occurred all over the city of Jerusalem.
+Jews in a frenzy started expelling and even killing the Roman guards in the town.
 Then all Judea was in Revolt; then Galilee.

 Some six thousand Roman soldiers died, not to mention leaving weaponry behind that the Jewish defenders picked up and used.
 Emperor Nero hears of this and sends Vespasian, the decorated general, to quell the Judean rebellion.

 As we have stated, Vespasian puts down the opposition in Galilee, then in Transjordan, then in the Idumaean territory.
 His troops encircle Jerusalem.
 Nero's death and subsequent leadership changes ending in death inspire Vespasian with Rome embroiled in a leadership struggle, with the Eastern armies calling for him to be Emperor.
 He goes to Rome and cleans up the mess left over by Nero.

-In 70 A.D. the Siege of Jerusalem was the pivotal event of the First Jewish–Roman War.
-The Roman army led by Titus with Tiberius and Julius Alexander as his second-in-command besieged and conquered the city of Jerusalem, which had been controlled by Judean rebel factions since 66 A.D.
+In 70 A.D., the Siege of Jerusalem was the pivotal event of the First Jewish–Roman War.
+The Roman Army led by Titus with Tiberius and Julius Alexander as his second-in-command besieged and conquered the city of Jerusalem, which had been controlled by Judean rebel factions since 66 A.D.

 30 August, 70 A.D. marks the end of the siege and sacking of Jerusalem with the destruction of the Second Jewish Temple.
 The Jews still mourn the destruction of both the first and second temples annually as the Jewish fast Tisha B'Av.